stephen010x/webgl-c-frame/README.md

 ### Bezier Curves Demo

 This demo showcases 3D cubic bezier curves, where the points randomly drift around.
 This one isn't too special.
-It was just one of the assignments, and didn't make any huge changes or advancements to the engine.
+It was just one of the assignments, and didn't make any huge changes or advancements to the library.
 This demo is interactive.

 <image src="media/bezier.webp" width="200"></image>